Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

    practice.

-Detection capabilities are slowly migrating from a purely centralized detection engine that process forwarded events from the endpoint, to a more endpoint focused detection capabilities where the endpoint can autonomously enrich and respond to detection rules.
+Detection capabilities are slowly migrating from a purely centralized detection engine that processes forwarded events from the endpoint, to more endpoint-focused detection capabilities where the endpoint can autonomously enrich and respond to detection events.
 This allows the endpoint to triage the events by applying detection rules on the endpoint directly.
 Therefore only high value events are forwarded to the SIEM.